justinfagnani/codemirror-elements/README.md

 }
 ```

+Extensions can also by dynamically updated with
+`CodeMirrorExtensionElement.addExtensions()` and
-Extensions can also by dynamically update with `CodeMirrorExtensionElement.addExtensions()` and `CodeMirrorExtensionElement.removeExtensions()`.
-This can be used to reconfigure extensions based on element properties.
+`CodeMirrorExtensionElement.removeExtensions()`.
+This can be used to reconfigure
+extensions based on element properties.

 See the `<cm-lang-javascript>` element for an example: